-The attainment of the promoted environmental and social characteristics as well as the sustainable investment is assessed via the application of a proprietary ESG assessment methodology as further described in section "What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?".
-The methodology applies a variety of assessment categories that are used as sustainability indicators to assess the attainment of the promoted environmental and social characteristics, which are as follows:
+The attainment of the promoted environmental and social characteristics as well as the sustainable investment is assessed via the application of an in-house ESG assessment methodology as further described in section "What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?".
+The methodology applies a variety of assessment approaches that are used as sustainability indicators to assess the attainment of the promoted environmental and social characteristics, which are as follows:

-• DWS Climate and Transition Risk Assessment is used as indicator for an issuer's exposure to climate and transition risks

-• DWS Norm Assessment is used as indicator for an issuer's exposure to norm-related issues

-• DWS ESG Quality Assessment is used as indicator for comparison of an issuer's environmental, social and governance risks in relation to their peer group

-• Exposure to controversial sectors is used as indicator for an issuer's involvement in controversial sectors and controversial activities

-• Involvement in controversial weapons is used as indicator for an issuer's involvement in controversial weapons

-· Exposure to issuers active in the Blue Economy sector

-Number of engaged issuers

-• Sustainability Investment Assessment is used as indicator to measure the proportion of sustainable investments indicators measure how the environmental or social characteristics promoted by the financial product are attained.
+- DWS Climate and Transition Risk Assessment is used as indicator for an issuer's exposure to climate and transition risks - DWS Norm Assessment is used as indicator for a company exposure to norm-related issues towards international standards - UN Global Compact-Assessment is used as indicator for whether a company is directly involved in one or more very severe, unresolved controversies related to the principles of the UN Global Compact. - DWS ESG Quality Assessment is used as indicator for comparison of an issuer's environmental, social and governance risks in relation to it's peer group - • Freedom House Statusis used as indicator for the political-civil freedom of a country - Exposure to controversial sectors is used as indicator for an issuer's involvement in controversial sectors - DWS Exclusions for controversial weapons is used as indicator for a company's involvement in controversial weapons - Exposure to issuers active in the Blue Economy sector - Number of engaged issuers - DWS-Methodology for determining sustainable investments pursuant to Article 2(17) SFDR (DWS Sustainability Investment Assessment) is used as indicator to measure the proportion of sustainable investments